Healthcare experts give tips on holiday eating

-To help you survive the seasonal parties without packing on the pounds, Qualicare has some tips to help you survive the holidays without having to make a New Year’s Resolution to lose weight.
+To help you survive the seasonal parties without packing on the pounds, Qualicare’s healthcare experts have some tips to help you survive the holidays without having to make a New Year’s Resolution to lose weight.

 - Trim back the trimmings.
 To shave calories, go easy when adding nuts, cheese, cream sauces, gravy, butter, and whipped cream -- additions that don't add much to the meal, but can add plenty to your waistline.
 Trim calories wherever you can so you leave the party feeling satisfied, but not stuffed.